FTC and 17 states file sweeping antitrust suit against Amazon

 She added, "Today's lawsuit seeks to hold Amazon to account for these monopolistic practices and restore the lost promise of free and fair competition."

-The legal showdown comes after Amazon attorneys gave no ground in discussions last month with the FTC, both Politico and the Wall Street Journal reported.
-The complaint focuses on Amazon's business practices that the FTC contends block lower prices on rival sites and compel merchants to use the e-commerce company's logistics and advertising services.

-The lawsuit alleges that Amazon is operating uncompetitively in two markets — the online superstore that most consumers are familiar with, as well as the market for online marketplace services bought by sellers.
+The lawsuit alleges that Amazon is illegally undermining competition in two markets — the company's online superstore that most consumers are familiar with, as well as the market for online marketplace services bought by sellers.

-Amazon allegedly uses anti-discounting techniques to deter online retailers from offering prices below Amazon's.
-The retailer will "bury discounting sellers so far down in Amazon's search results that they become effectively invisible," the FTC claims.
+Amazon uses anti-discounting techniques to deter online retailers from offering lower prices than those available on Amazon, according to the government.
+The retailer will "bury discounting sellers so far down in Amazon's search results that they become effectively invisible," the FTC alleges.

 Breaking up Amazon?